aidan-faustina/MuonReconstructions/README.md

 ### 1. path_reconstruction_timens.ipynb

-This version should run directly on the output of the current version of process_hits.py, which has each line of the input file formatted as follows:
+This version should run directly on the output of the current version of process_hits.py, which has each line of the file formatted as follows:

   event number,# of hits,< SL, LAYER, X_POS_LEFT, X_POS_RIGHT, TIMENS for each hit>